arjunjanamatti/RAG_1/README.md

 # Chatbot Interface with Gradio and LangChain

 This project implements a chatbot interface using Gradio, LangChain, and Ollama.
-The chatbot answers questions based on a given context and conversation history, utilizing a Chroma vector store for similarity search.
+The chatbot answers questions based on a given context from the documents in "data" folder and conversation history, utilizing a Chroma vector store for similarity search.

 ## Requirements